Cyan096/BigIdeasVersionControl/README.md

 Our program takes the user's name (using the user's inputted name) and combines it with another string literal (also inputted by the user).
+The resulting string's length is printed and it is then converted into Pig latin (the rules for the language were taken from a random website, so maybe they aren't quite right but I coded them up anyway)